ygree/cloudstate_rust/README.md

         In Prost! there is a relatively fresh PR for adding file descriptor support: https://github.com/danburkert/prost/pull/311.
         Unfortunately, the PR was closed with the proposal to use include_byte! to import generated FileDescriptor.
+        Well, there is new superseded PR has been open: https://github.com/danburkert/prost/pull/326.

         Well.
 Looks like in `progobuf-codegen-pure-2.14.0` it skips parsing services in `parser.rs`: if let Some(_service) = self.next_service_opt()? {